 Being electric, they can be played through headphones or an external speaker.
 They also fold away into a much smaller package.

-Alternatively, there is the Carlsbro CSD120 Drum Kit Bundle.
-This is very similar to the Alesis DM Lite, though it is collapsable to an even smaller size, and comes with a drum throne and headphones.
+The Carlsbro CSD120 Drum Kit Bundle. is a great option, offering everything you need to get started.
+The pads emulate the traditional 5-piece setup.
+This kit is also collapsible to an even smaller size, and comes with a drum throne and headphones.
 Ideal if you’re looking for something that comes with everything at a great price.